mtakanen/train-etl/README.md

 # Serverless train arrival ETL and predictions

 Do trains in Finland run on schudule?
-Predict arrival time of a train at a station based on historical data available via <https://www.digitraffic.fi/rautatieliikenne/>.
+Application predicts arrival time of a train at a station based on historical data available via <https://www.digitraffic.fi/rautatieliikenne/>.

 AWS services used: